 Have you recently completed your B.Pharm and Looking for M.Pharm Specializations!!

-Various specializations are available in M.Pharm programme.
-You can choose any of the specialization as per your interest.
-Students have choices to opt specialization in master’s and doctoral pharmacy courses.
+Various specializations are available in the M.Pharm programme.
+You can choose any of the specializations as per your interest.
+Students have choices to opt specialization in masters and doctoral pharmacy courses.
 Specializations are as follows:

 - Pharmaceutical Chemistry

 - Pharmacy Practice

 - Phytopharmaceuticals and Natural products

 - Medicinal Chemistry